 - Take attendance and keep a list of any extra or missing students from the classroom, keep this list with you during the evacuation.

-- Do not respond to anyone until an announcement saying it is “all clear” has been made.
+- Do not respond to anyone until an announcement saying it is “all clear” has been made by an authority figure.

 For search and rescue: